 There is, so it seems, a bizarre taboo about women’s gynaecology and it is absolutely true that many, many of us don’t know enough about our own bodies.
-We have all these wonderful parts of us that we rarely talk about.
+We have all these wonderful parts of us that we rarely talk about or share unless we are passionate enough to sell feet pictures.
 If we do, it’s in whispers (or after eight Aperol spritz) and your friend asks you if one of your vaginal lips is a bit bigger than the other, cos hers is, and she thinks she needs plastic surgery on it to make it ‘right’.

 Vulvas, vaginas, wombs, lumps, bumps, periods, smells.
 They live under our clothes but keeping quiet about them only serves to add to the taboo, and I genuinely do not understand why we don’t be more vocal about the things that join us.